INSO-World/Trinocular/ReadMe.md

   to authentication.
 - __postgres-utils:__ Contains the basic common code to connect to a PostgreSQL database.
 Offers functionality for creating databases and initializing them with a SQL script file.
+- __nodegit-helper:__ Just a wrapper for the `nodegit` module which is a pain to install.
+By being its own module we can build and install it separately in the `Dockerfile` and can ensure no one touches the npm config files.

 ## Environment Files